 Skip to main content

 Organisations rely heavily on the integrity of their IT systems to store data and conduct routine business operations from payroll to dealing with supplies, orders, tax and inventory.
-Huge amounts of sensitive personal and commercial data are stored on corporate servers and protected by data privacy laws and complex security systems – at least in theory.
+In theory, corporate servers store huge amounts of sensitive personal and commercial data, safeguarded by data privacy laws and complex security systems.

 Attacks by clandestine operators on public and private companies made for gain have become increasingly common.
 Originally malicious software (malware”) was anticipated to be used by state agencies for attacks on enemies of the state including other nationsgovernments departments and agencies.
-As a result of the conflict in Ukraine, this has moved higher in the list of acute concerns.
+Because of the conflict in Ukraine, this concern has risen higher on the list of acute priorities.

-For obvious reasons, commercial organisations provide tempting targets.
-Their IT security could be breached by software available on the dark web, allowing clandestine operators to freeze or seize data.
-Indeed, not only does a cyberattack constitute a significant security risk, but also poses a considerable financial cost.
-2021 saw the highest average cost of a data breach in 17 years, rising from US$3.86 million to US$4.24 million on an annual basis.
+Commercial organisations, for obvious reasons, serve as tempting targets, as their IT security could be breached by software available on the dark web, enabling clandestine operators to freeze or seize data.
+A cyberattack not only poses a significant security risk but also incurs a considerable financial cost.
+In 2021, the average cost of a data breach reached its highest point in 17 years, escalating from US$3.86 million to US$4.24 million annually.
 (IBM Cost of a Data Breach Report 2021).

 We spoke to Mark Pugh-Cook of RMPC Consulting Ltd, a retired army intelligence officer who uses his experience as a consultant in risk and crisis management, threat analysis, and business continuity planning.
-He warned that clandestine operators now present a triple threat: they can decrypt data and demand payment to ensure that data is not published online as well as threaten attacks on data owners.
-This is known as Ransomware as a Service (RaaS).
+He cautioned that clandestine operators pose a triple threat: they can decrypt data, demand payment to prevent its online publication, and threaten attacks on data owners.
+This practice is known as Ransomware as a Service (RaaS).

 Ransomware attacks on the rise